As a business owner, you’ve probably got your…

 1. Delta Sky Magazine

-They want articles about traveling and the life of business.
+They want articles about traveling and the life of the business.
 They want anywhere from 600-2,000 words from their writers, and the payment is different for each client.

 2. Sunset Magazine